jackocnr/intl-tel-input/README.md

 ## CSS
 * Image path: depending on your project setup, you may need to override the path to flags.png in your CSS.
-You can do so like this:

         .intl-tel-input .flag {background-image: url("path/to/flags.png");}